supertorpe/chessendgametraining/README.md

 * Uses the chessground board which allows you to draw circles and arrows.

-* Light and dark themes
+* Light and dark themes.

-* Multiple piece styles
+* Multiple piece styles.

-* Several board colors to choose from
+* Several board colors to choose from.

-* Multi language (currently English/Spanish)
+* Multi language (currently English/Spanish).

 * Board image capture.